SAM9x75 User's Guide for Microchip Graphics Suite (MGS) Harmony

 This application example features a high-resolution, wide GUI for a medical syringe pump or drug infusion device.

-The application utilizes the MGS Harmony's ability to re-orient and pre-render frames onto frame buffers in RAM and use the HW overlays on the embedded display controller to switch rapidly and slide frames on the screen.
+The application utilizes the MGS Harmony's ability to reorient and pre-render frames onto frame buffers in RAM and use the hardware overlays on the embedded display controller to switch rapidly and slide frames on the screen.
 These enable the GUI to perform these advanced GUI effects without redrawing the screen and minimizing CPU usage.

-The graphics canvas library provides the framework and APIs to configure and control these advanced UI functions in the application.
+The graphics canvas library provides the framework and Application Programming Interfaces (APIs) to configure and control these advanced UI functions in the application.

 Back to top